sf-railsbridge-study-group-2014/the-long-road/README.md

 * Capability - what you can accomplish
 * Comprehension - what you understand

-Excellent developers constantly push themselves to expand both their capability to build systems via high level tools and their comprehension of the core building blocks of computing.
+Excellent developers constantly push themselves to expand their capability to build systems and their comprehension of the core building blocks of computing.

 Together we will build projects using capability focused technologies such as Rails, jQuery, Bootstrap, and more.

 We will also explore the core protocols, languages, and other fundamental technologies that underly the web.